-Danielle Fidler Named Winner of This Year’s Ellen Pickering Environmental Excellence Award Presentation to be Made Saturday at Alexandria Earth Day 2013
+Danielle Fidler Named Winner of 2013 Ellen Pickering Environmental Excellence Award

 (APRIL 19, 2013 – ALEXANDRIA, VA) Alexandria Renew Enterprises and the City of Alexandria Environmental Policy Commission announced today that Danielle Fidler is the winner of this year’s Ellen Pickering Environmental Excellence Award.
 The award will be presented at Alexandria’s Earth Day 2013 celebration on Saturday, April 20 at Ben Brenman Park.
 A tree will also be planted in Fidler’s honor.
 Alexandria Renew Enterprises is the former Alexandria Sanitation Authority.